 The next three chapters provide in-depth reviews of biophysically-based neural network models, cognitive control and reinforcement learning as applied to issues in mental health.
-All of these should be highly recommended reading, both for seasoned practitioners in the field and novices, as they clearly identify and describe both conceptually and formally the key ideas and their applications.
+All of these should be highly recommended reading, both for seasoned practitioners in the field and novices as they clearly identify and describe both conceptually and formally the key ideas and their applications.
 Xiao-Jing Wang and John Murray describe how dynamical models enable cellular-level processes to be related formally and clearly to high-level phenomena, for instance how alterations in receptor dynamics affect working memory.
 Peter Dayan deploys his writing prowess to delightful effect, comfortably guiding us through the vast territory of reinforcement learning at breakneck speed.
 It's not all about prediction errors, but rather about how one can turn the patchwork of biologically relevant rewards into a coherent strategy for happy survival.
-Debbie Yee and Todd Braver, finally, summarize the work on cognitive control, starting from early connectionism and taking us through to recent advanced statistical models.
+Debbie Yee and Todd Braver, finally, summarise the work on cognitive control, starting from early connectionist and taking us through to recent advanced statistical models.

 The second half of the book is dedicated to chapters on specific diseases.
 The tone now changes.
 There is much more emphasis on the clinical picture and this is, maybe by necessity, much more shaped by established views of the disorders.
-Rick Adams leads the charge, separating out computational accounts of positive, negative and cognitive symptoms in schizophrenia before walking us through an example of attractor dynamics in belief updating.

-Received January 27, 2022.
-Accepted January 27, 2022.
-Advance access publication February 10, 2022 © The Author(s) 2022.
-Published by Oxford University Press on behalf of the Guarantors of Brain.
-All rights reserved.
-For permissions, please e-mail: journals.permissions@oup.com Samuel Rupprechter, Vincent Valton and Peggy Seriès follow with a description of depression.
-Their discussion is organized in terms of models rather than clinical symptoms-spanning the gamut from connectionist to drift diffusion, reinforcement learning and Bayesian decision theory models.
-Next, Erdem Pulcu and Michael Browning hold our hand while they walk us through the volatile landscapes of anxiety.
-David Redish then covers economic, pharmacological and learning models of addiction, concluding that there is strong evidence for runaway valuations in response to drug use.
+Rick Adams leads the charge, separating out computational accounts of positive, negative and cognitive symptoms in schizophrenia before working us through an example of attractor dynamics in belief updating.
+Samuel Rupprechter, Vincent Valton and Peggy Seriès follow with a description of depression.
+Their discussion is organized in terms of models rather than clinical symptoms - ranging across the gamut from connectionist to drift-diffusion, reinforcement learning, and Bayesian decision theory models.
+Next, Erdem Pulcu and Michael Browning hold our hand while they walks us through the volatile landscapes of anxiety.
+David Redish next covers economic, pharmacological and learning models of addiction, concluding that there is strong evidence for runaway valuations in response to drug use.
 Societally, he emphasizes, this may mean we need to focus on drug use, not drug addiction.
 An important point he makes particularly clearly is how failures in multiple components contribute to addiction.

-The most substantial chapter is devoted to Tourette's syndrome.
-After reviewing the existing literature, Vasco Conceição and Tiago Maia outline an integrative, theory-driven account of Gilles de la Tourette's syndrome around the key argument of a dopaminergic hyperinnervation.
-The selection of disorders to focus on may seem eclectic to clinicians but reflects the areas where most work has been done.
+The most substantial chapter is devoted to Tourette Syndrome.
+After reviewing the existing literature, Vasco Conceição and Tiago Maia outline an integrative, theory-driven account of Tourette Syndrome around the key argument of a dopaminergic hyperinnervation.
+The selection of disorders to focus on may seem eclectic to practitioners, but reflect the areas where most work has been done.

 As should be clear from the description, the book has many strengths, and much to like.
-It should become a useful and approachable, hence important, introductory text to those interested in the field.
-The most glaring and significant omission is that of data-driven or machine-learning approaches.5 In my view, this is a missed opportunity, and hopefully this will be addressed in future editions.
-The second striking limitation of the book reflects the current state of the field: half computational neuroscience, half clinical science.
-Both the book and its constituent chapters continue to reflect either standard clinical or theoretical boundaries, and their proper integration remains outstanding.
-It might be that this picture persists until computational methods start influencing and shaping clinical practice.6 The road until that becomes reality may be long.
+It should be come a useful and approachable hence important introductory text to those interested in the field.
+The most glaring and significant omission is that of data-driven or machine-learning approaches (Bzdok and Meyer-Lindenberg, 2018).
+In my view, this is a missed opportunity, and hopefully this will be addressed in future editions.
+The second striking limitation of the book reflects the current state of the field: half neuroscience, half clinical science.
+Both the book and its constituent chapters continue to reflect either standard clinical or theoretical boundaries, and the proper integration remains outstanding.
+It might be that this picture persists until computational methods start influencing and shaping clinical practice (Paulus et al., 2016).
+The road until that becomes reality may be long.
 But as an accomplished cyclist, Peggy Seriès delights in long rides.
-Here, she and her co-authors have laid an excellent platform on which to form a peloton to help us travel faster.
+Here, she and her coauthors have laid an excellent platform on which to form a peloton to help us travel faster.